hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Preview local regions to quickly locate noise distribution
 - Improved performance for large images (partial loading)
 - Ongoing improvements to detection quality and stability

+## Version 5.3.6 Features
+### Easy to fall for.

+Improved noise analysis.
+More clarity, more control.
+- Adjustable noise threshold for more precise detection
+- Color-coded noise pixels by confidence for clearer visualization

 ## Acknowledgements